Coding GPT2/3 (124M) From Scratch

 # Tensors that will be greatly affected by less precission such

-# loss, layernorm would still be in FP32
+# as loss, layernorm would still be in FP32 while others such

 with torch.autocast(device_type=device, dtype=torch.bfloat16):